-Applications of chemistry is exhibited in every part of a household like bathroom, kitchen etc. Sodium bicarbonate is one of the chemical which is used mainly because of its versatility, usefulness and its cheap price.
+We can see various applications of chemistry that are being exhibited in every part of a household like in the bathroom, kitchen etc. One such compound is Sodium bicarbonate, which is used mainly because of its versatility, usefulness and its cheap price.
 Baking soda is the common name of sodium bicarbonate.
-Chemical formula of baking soda is NaHCO3.
+The chemical formula of baking soda is NaHCO3.

-Medieval Egyptians first quarried Natron, natural deposit which mainly consists of Na2CO3.
-It was used as soap by them.
-It was in the year 1971 that NaHCO3 was first manufactured by a French chemist named Nicolas Leblanc.
+Baking Soda is also defined as Sodium Bicarbonate.
+The Medieval Egyptians first quarried Natron, a natural deposit which mainly consists of Na2CO3.
+They used it as soap.
+In the year 1971, NaHCO3 was first manufactured by a French chemist named Nicolas Leblanc.
 It was in the year 1846, John Dwight and Austin Church started a manufacturing unit to produce baking soda using sodium carbonate and carbon dioxide.

 - It is non-flammable.